GRE Verbal Reasoning Topic-wise Weightage

 Nemesis - The cause for someone’s or something’s downfall.

-Water has been described as the most probable reason for the next world war.
+Water has been described as the most probable reason for the next World War.
 Therefore, this word definitely fits the blank.

 Relief- Respite or break.